What is VOICES?

 Anke Fiedler

-German PI (Greifswald)
+German PI/WP3 Lead (Greifswald)

 The German team is coordinated by Anke Fiedler, who works at the intersection of media, communication and sociology.
 Through her research in two large EU projects (RePAST, INFOCORE), she brings expertise in comparative cross-national studies based on qualitative methods and informed by discourse theory.
 Her previous research includes studies on the subjectification of (counter-)hegemonic media narratives of remembrance in German lay publics, including right-wing milieus, theoretically and empirically linking media discourse and media use/modes of subjectification.

-UK PI (Bournemouth)
+UK PI/WP2 Lead (Bournemouth)

 James Morrison